64. 16 in Granary annexe opposite, some on ground floor.

-lift, lounge, sun lounge, bar, restaurant, free Wi-Fi, in-room TV (Freeview), function facilities, heated indoor swimming pool (15 by 5 metres, 1.2 metres deep), steam room, sauna, mini-gym, games room, terrace, ¼-acre garden.
+lift, lounge, sun lounge, bar, restaurant, free Wi-Fi, in-room TV (Freeview), function facilities, heated indoor swimming pool (15 by 5 metres), steam room, sauna, mini-gym, games room, terrace, ¼-acre walled garden.

 all ages welcomed.